Immigration to Europe

-Immigration to Europe has a long history, but increased substantially in the later 20th century.

-Western Europe countries, especially, saw high growth in immigration after World War II and many European nations today (particularly those of the EU-15) have sizeable immigrant populations, both of European and non-European origin.
+Immigration to Europe has a long history, but increased substantially after World War II.
+Western European countries, especially, saw high growth in immigration post 1945, and many European nations today (particularly those of the EU-15) have sizeable immigrant populations, both of European and non-European origin.
 In contemporary globalization, migrations to Europe have accelerated in speed and scale.
 Over the last decades, there has been an increase in negative attitudes towards immigration, and many studies have emphasized marked differences in the strength of anti-immigrant attitudes among European countries.